depositar/ckanext-data-depositario/doc_en/appendix/fields/management_information_fields.rst

    * - License
      - Yes
-     - It is important to include license information so that people know how they can use the data.
+     - Declare the license for the dataset so that people know how they can use the data.
 If you need to use a license not on the list, please select the "Other Licenses" and mark the license in the ``Remarks`` field above.
      - Must be one of the following licenses:

        | License Not Specified